Updated April 2026

 Repair or Payout

-Repairs are arranged with your chosen specialist, or you receive the agreed value payout minus excess.
+Repairs are arranged with your chosen specialist, or you receive the agreed value payout minus your excess.
+If you are unhappy with the outcome, you can escalate through AFCA.

 Understanding Your PDS